-- A notice board showing results, important information from the OC and the Jury, and the air and snow temperature should be located close to the wax cabins and the stadium.
-The temperatures must be displayed for the following times: two hours before the start, one hour before the start, one half hour after the start, one hour after the start. - Temperature measurements must be taken in the stadium area and at places where extreme temperatures (low point, high point) can be expected. - Loudspeakers must be used for announcing the competition and important information.
+A notice board showing results, important information from the OC and the Jury, and the air and snow temperature should be located close to the wax cabins and the stadium.
+The temperatures must be displayed for the following times: two hours

+- before the start, one hour before the start, one-half hour before the start, at the start, one-half hour after the start, one hour after the start. - 312.8.2 Temperature measurements must be taken in the stadium area and at places where extreme temperatures (low point, high point) can be expected. - 312.8.3 Loudspeakers must be used for announcing the competition and important information. - 312.8.4 In order to inform international competitors, trainers, spectators, English language must be used.

+313 Official Entries for the Organizer

+313.1 Procedure

-language must be used.
-Official Entries for the Organizer 313 313.1 Procedure 313.1.1 Official entry forms must be sent by the Organizer to all relevant Nations in an electronic or paper form.
-An online registration process can also be provided.
-313.1.2 As a minimum, the required data fields shown in the Official FIS Entry Form must be included.
-313.1.3 For WC this entry process will be determined by the FIS Cross-Country Committee.
-Receiving official entry information for a specific competition 313.2 313.2.1 Official entries and grouping information (when required) must be received and checked by the competition secretary latest two hours before the Team Captains' meeting.
-313.2.2 If grouping will be used to determine the starting order, then the competition secretary will use the order of the written entry to assign the competitors into groups unless other specific instructions are provided.
-313.2.3 When the starting order will be determined according to the FIS points, the Competition Secretary will be required to compile the current point values for each competitor within the valid points list.
-313.3 Late Entries 313.3.1 Late entries can be admitted by the Jury before the draw.
-313.3.2 Late entries are not admitted after the draw.
-313.4 Substitution 313.4.1 After the draw a competitor can only be substituted if he can not start due to force majeure (injury, illness, etc.,) and if the jury permits the substitution.
-This has to be certified by a medical doctor and and certified by the Medical Doctor or Medical Service of the OC.
+- 313.1.1 Official entry forms must be sent by the Organizer to all relevant Nations in an electronic or paper form.
+An online registration process can also be provided. - 313.1.2 As a minimum, the required data fields shown in the Official FIS Entry Form must be included. - 313.1.3 For WC this entry process will be determined by the FIS Cross-Country Committee.

+313.2 Receiving official entry information for a specific competition

+- 313.2.1 Official entries and grouping information (when required) must be received and checked by the competition secretary latest two hours before the Team Captains' meeting. - 313.2.2 If grouping will be used to determine the starting order, then the competition secretary will use the order of the written entry to assign the competitors into groups unless other specific instructions are provided. - 313.2.3 When the starting order will be determined according to the FIS points, the Competition Secretary will be required to compile the current point values for each competitor within the valid points list.

+313.3 Late Entries

+- 313.3.1 Late entries can be admitted by the Jury before the draw. - 313.3.2 Late entries are not admitted after the draw.

+Substitution 313.4

+313.4.1 After the draw competitors can only be substituted if they cannot start due to force majeure (injury, illness, etc.,) and if the jury permits the substitution.
+This has to be certified by a medical doctor and communicated to the jury until 2 hours before the start.